amir-azari/Filmora/README.md

 ## Technologies Used

 - **Kotlin**: The primary programming language for the app.
-- **Architecture Pattern**: MVVM (Model-View-ViewModel)
+- **Architecture Pattern**: MVVM (Model-View-ViewModel) combined with a Single Activity approach for streamlined navigation and activity management.
 - **Kotlin Coroutines & Flow**: For asynchronous programming and data stream management.
 - **Jetpack Components**:
   - ViewModel
   - LiveData
   - Room Database
   - Navigation Component
   - Paging 3
 - **Retrofit**: For networking and API calls.
 - **Hilt**: For dependency injection.
 - **Coil**: For image loading.